 Northern Rivers and Gold Coast/Hinterland

-Click on the regional locality map icon at left to go to an image map where you can select a locality, or alternatively browse our brief town descriptions below and click on a link to go to more detailed visitor information about the town, with links to local lodgings, tours, cruises, attractions and transport options.
+Click on the regional locality map icon to go to an image map where you can select a locality, or alternatively browse our brief town descriptions below and select "More info" to go to more detailed visitor information about the town, with links to local lodgings, tours, cruises, attractions and transport options.

 It's no surprise that this region, with more than 250 days of sunshine each year on average, and its year round mild and subtropical climate, is one of Australia's favourite holiday destinations.

 Although we have to say that it also gets it's fair share of rain ... well ... it is rainforest country!

 Whether it's the beach or the bush, you'll find that our towns and villages are a great place to relax and unwind with loved ones, or to get out and about, reconnect and enjoy the natural attractions of the region.